 Magnolia can be likened to a soothing balm for the nervous system.
 It provides a place for the mind to rest and unplug where anxiety and neurosis threaten to overwhelm.

 Traditionally, Magnolia comes to us from Chinese Herbalism.
-When we consider the far reaching the effects of stress and the many ways it manifests, it is no surprise that these beautiful herbs are becoming more recognized in our modern chaos as safe and effective remedies to support us.
+When we consider the far-reaching effects of stress and the many ways it manifests, it is no surprise that these beautiful herbs are becoming more recognized in our modern chaos as safe and effective remedies to support us.